 ❓Ragdoll Health & Lifespan

 Yes, they do.
-Ragdoll cats are considered one of the longest living cat breeds out there.
+Ragdoll cats are considered one of the longest-living cat breeds out there.
 The average lifespan of a Ragdoll cat gets as high as 20 years, which puts them at the top of the list.
-Naturally, there are plenty of factors that might influence the development and lifespan of a cat, but Ragdolls begin with a good life expectancy, which is certainly in their favor.
+Naturally, plenty of factors might influence a cat’s development and lifespan, but Ragdolls begin with a reasonable life expectancy, which is certainly in their favor.

-When my childhood Ragdoll cat, Rags was around 14 years old, I remember Googling what the average lifespan of a Ragdoll cat was.
+When my childhood Ragdoll cat, Rags, was around 14 years old, I remember Googling the average lifespan of a Ragdoll cat.
 I found out that the average lifespan of a Ragdoll is 9-15 years.
 Of course, with Rags being 14, I wasn’t crazy about reading that!
-Of course, Rags died at 19.5 years old, so he helped that average grow a little bit.
-How do they come up with those averages anyway?
+But, of course, Rags died at 19.5 years old, so he helped that average grow a little bit.
+So how do they come up with those averages anyway?

-Something to remember about averages is that they are taken from a large crop of numbers – in other words, you have cats that die before 9 years of age and you have cats that die when they are older than 15 years old.
+Something to remember about averages is that they are taken from a large crop of numbers – in other words, you have cats that die before nine years of age, and you have cats that die when they are older than 15 years old.

-Regardless, I would always estimate around 15 years old if you are considering adopting a kitten because that kitty will be with you a long time and if you don’t see stability in your life, then it might not be the right time to adopt a cat.
-Of course, you can never predict the future, so you might also think your life will be stable and something can happen that alters everything.
-There’s not an exact to anything in life, but I believe it is important to consider the life expectancy of a kitty when you are adopting one.
+Regardless, I would always estimate around 15 years old if you are considering adopting a kitten because that kitty will be with you for a long time, and if you don’t see stability in your life, then it might not be the right time to adopt a cat.
+Of course, you can never predict the future, so you might think your life will be stable, and something can happen that alters everything.
+There’s no exact to anything in life, but I believe it is crucial to consider the life expectancy of a kitty when you are adopting one.

-At What Age Is a Ragdoll Cat Full Grown?
+At What Age Is a Ragdoll Cat Fully Grown?

 What Is the Oldest Ragdoll Cat?

 Yes, they are.
 Ragdoll cats are among the largest cat breeds out there.
-Not only do they have long fluffy coats, but they are quite long.
-They typically weigh between 15 and 20 pounds, for males, and 10 to 15 pounds, respectively, for females.
-Their size and their adorable personality has earned them the nickname "The Gentle Giants".
+Not only do they have long fluffy coats, but they are pretty long.
+They typically weigh between 15 and 20 pounds for males and 10 to 15 pounds for females.
+Their size and adorable personality earned them the nickname “The Gentle Giants.”

-It’s important to make sure you hold them with both your hands in order to offer the proper support such large cats need.
-Since their size exceeds that of regular cats, you need to also ensure you adapt your living space to their requirements, by offering them spacious and sturdy napping places.
+It’s essential to make sure you hold them with both hands to offer the proper support such large cats need.
+Since their size exceeds that of regular cats, you must also ensure you adapt your living space to their requirements by offering them spacious and sturdy napping places.

 What Health Problems Do Ragdoll Cats Have?

-Bladder and kidney stones - Your Ragdolls may be prone to kidney stones as they get older, especially after, and if they’ve already had other kidney-related infections.
-This is often attributed to a poor diet that fails to hydrate them properly.
-Diversity in the diet is also key in preventing bladder stones from occurring in your Ragdoll cats.
-This condition develops because the body tends to retain and sediment more minerals than necessary, which then painfully block your furry friends’ bladder.
+Bladder and kidney stones – Your Ragdolls may be prone to kidney stones as they get older, especially after and if they’ve already had other kidney-related infections.
+This is often attributed to a poor diet (dry food!) that fails to hydrate them properly.
+However, diversity in the diet is also vital in preventing bladder stones from occurring in your Ragdoll cats.
+This condition develops because the body tends to retain and sediment more minerals than necessary, which then painfully blocks your furry friends’ bladder.

-Cats vomiting is not unique to Ragdoll cats.
+Cats’ vomiting is not unique to Ragdoll cats.
 Usually, the number one reason cats vomit is because of their diet.
-To learn more about feline nutrition, you can visit our page on best wet cat food for Ragdolls on what cats should eat here.
+To learn more about feline nutrition, you can visit our page on best-wet cat food for Ragdolls that cats should eat here.

-No, as a general rule they do not.
-But they may throw up for a variety of different reasons that have to do with the quality of their food, their eating pace, hairballs or emotional distress.
-A Ragdoll’s stomach is quite sensitive and may reject low-quality food which can result in throwing up, so make sure you prioritize a high-quality diet.
-They may also gobble down on their food, forgetting to be patient with chewing, so you may find your Ragdoll vomiting afterward.
-Especially if hairballs were involved as well.
+If a Ragdoll’s stomach is quite sensitive and rejects low-quality food, which can result in throwing up, you’ll want to work on its microbiome and prioritize a high-quality raw diet.
+But, unfortunately, they may also gobble down on their food, forgetting to be patient with chewing so that you may find your Ragdoll vomiting afterward, especially if hairballs were involved.

-Another reason why your Ragdoll may vomit can come as a symptom of emotional distress.
-Many cats will throw up when they’ve been left alone for too long, for example.
-It’s simply their body’s way of dealing with the unpleasant emotional situation that they can’t actually process or understand.
+Another reason your Ragdoll may vomit can be a symptom of emotional distress.
+For example, many cats will throw up when left alone for too long.
+But, again, it’s simply their body’s way of dealing with the unpleasant emotional situation that they can’t process or understand.

-However, if throwing up becomes a regular occurrence, it’s important that you take your furry friend to the vet, just to make sure it’s not a symptom of anything more serious.
+However, if throwing up becomes a regular occurrence, you must take your furry friend to the vet to ensure it’s not a symptom of anything more serious.

 ❓ Ragdoll Cat Care

-A good brushing frequency for Ragdoll cats would be twice a week, which is just enough to prevent hairballs from falling and to maintain their thick coat nice and smooth.
-A good brushing frequency for Ragdoll cats would be twice a week, which is just enough to prevent hairballs from falling and to maintain their thick coat nice and smooth.
+A good brushing frequency for Ragdoll cats is twice a week, which is enough to prevent hairballs from forming and to maintain their thick coat nice and smooth.

 Safari® Cat Shedding Comb